xzzhang2/xzzhang2.github.io/pages/teaching.md

 description: Xinzhi Zhang's teaching record
 ---

-I have taught several interdisciplinary courses on digital media studies, multimedia storytelling, and the application of data science in media communication, such as *Computational Communication Research*, *Computational Journalism*, *Social Media Data Acquisition and Processing*, and *Integrated Data-Driven Storytelling*.
+I have taught several interdisciplinary courses on digital media and human communication, multimedia storytelling, and the application of data science for social impacts.

 I am looking for PhD/Mphil students and research interns working for interdisciplinary projects related to computational journalism and data-driven storytelling, social media data analytics, and digital popular culture.
 Please email me your CV and credentials if you are interested.
 You are also welcome to apply the [Hong Kong PhD Fellowship Scheme (HKPFS)](https://cerg1.ugc.edu.hk/hkpfs/index.html).